Resilience In The Workplace - People Development Magazine

-One of the best ways companies can build resilience in the workplace is by bringing in a resilience speaker or trainer to work closely with their people in a bid to help them establish this winning culture.
+One of the best ways companies can build resilience in the workplace is by bringing in a resilience speaker or trainer to work closely with their people to help them establish this winning culture.

 The alternative, of course, is to wait for challenges to strike and then find ways to bounce back and learn from those situations.